demisto/content/Packs/EDL/Scripts/edlmetricswidget/README.md

 ## Outputs
 ---
-There are no outputs for this script.
+There are no outputs for this script